CeciliaTheBirb/CeciliaTheBirb.github.io/_pages/about.md

 Research Interests
 ======
-My research focuses on generative modeling and computer vision.
-I previously worked on physics-informed diffusion models for environmental science, collaborative perception for autonomous driving, and video generation with temporal-aware controls.
+I love exploring various fields, with previous research experience in physics-informed diffusion models for environmental science, collaborative perception for autonomous driving, and controllable image/video generation and editing.
+My passion lies in generative modeling and computer vision.
 See more on my [Research](/portfolio/) page.

 Hobbies
 ======